 Conveyors are also popular in consumer applications for food and people transportation such as supermarkets, sushi restaurants, airports, and shopping centres.
 So not only do they transport heavy items, but they are also useful for moving small plates and people in a quicker and more efficient manner.
 Quite handy to use one in the airport if you’re going between gates and you’re running late for a flight.

-There are a huge range of conveyors all that can be used for the different applications to make up the conveyor system which we will discuss in more detail below.
+There is a huge range of conveyors all that can be used for the different applications to make up the conveyor system which we will discuss in more detail below.

 Growth of conveyor systems